Cellar← Home

 Every document and every extracted detail is encrypted at rest with envelope encryption: a unique data key per record, wrapped by a per-account key, wrapped in turn by a key-management service.
 Only minimal, non-sensitive metadata (dates, categories) is kept in plaintext, to order your timeline.
 Everything is encrypted in transit with TLS.

-How processing works — stated honestly
+How processing works, stated honestly

 This is “compliant processing,” not an architecture where the operator is technically incapable of access.
 We don’t claim otherwise.
-Our roadmap moves processing into a confidential-computing enclave so that even we cannot observe plaintext during processing — the system is already built behind a single interface so that becomes a swap, not a rewrite.
+Our roadmap moves processing into a confidential-computing enclave so that even we cannot observe plaintext during processing.
+The system is already built behind a single interface so that becomes a swap, not a rewrite.

 Accuracy & source-grounding